Dumbbell Indemnity: Plot

 With Moe Szyslak depressed at having gone four years without a date, Homer takes him to meet a woman at Stu's Disco, but he fails to do so.
 Further resigned to his misery, Moe starts a conversation with a flower vendor named Renee and ends up asking her out.
 Moe and Renee seem to form a strong relationship, but Moe is insecure about his hold on her and feels he must spend large amounts of money so she will stay with him.

-In need of more money once his Player's Club card gets maxed out, Moe concocts a scheme to commit insurance fraud, convincing Homer to steal his car and park it on train tracks so it will be destroyed.
+In need of more money once his Player's Club card gets maxed out and he scares off his customers after calling in their bar tabs, Moe concocts a scheme to commit insurance fraud, convincing Homer to steal his car and park it on train tracks so it will be destroyed.
 The night the scheme is supposed to take place, Moe and Renee attend a police charity event aboard a yacht; the event's attendance by all the officers in town ensures Homer will not get caught perpetrating the scheme, and gives Moe an alibi so that no one will suspect he was behind the act.
 Homer botches the plan by stopping to watch a drive-in movie, missing the train that was supposed to destroy Moe's car.
-Instead, Homer drives the car off the cliff, but is unable to escape and sinks into the water near the yacht where the police charity event is taking place.
+Instead, Homer drives the car off a cliff, but is unable to escape and sinks into the water near the yacht where the police charity event is taking place.

 Moe gets the insurance payout but Homer is arrested and jailed.
 He persuades Moe to bail him out, but when Renee talks about wanting to vacation in Hawaii, spends the money on that instead.
 Moe is then confronted by his own conscience, in the form of Homer, who makes him feel bad for his betrayal.
-Moe tells Renee the truth about the insurance fraud scheme; at first she is happy he was honest, but when Moe starts scheming for a way to get Homer out of jail without paying the bail - involving setting his bar on fire - Renee is disgusted and leaves him.
+Moe tells Renee the truth about the insurance fraud scheme; at first she is happy he was honest, but when Moe starts scheming for a way to get Homer out of jail without paying the bail - involving graverobbing and arson - Renee is disgusted and leaves him.
 When he realizes she has left him, Moe sets the bar on fire by accident.
 Meanwhile, Homer escapes jail and goes to confront Moe, the two fight but then fall unconscious from smoke inhalation.
 Barney Gumble rescues them (and several kegs of beer) before the bar is completely destroyed.
 Homer reconciles with Moe and vows to help him get back on his feet, by temporarily relocating Moe's bar to the Simpsons' home.